Area code 664

-Area code 664 in a telephone area code in the North American Numbering Plan (NANP) for Montserrat, a British Overseas Territory in the Caribbean.
+Area code 664 is a telephone area code in the North American Numbering Plan (NANP) for Montserrat, a British Overseas Territory in the Caribbean.
 The digits of the area code translate to MNI in the alphanumeric mapping on telephone dials.

-The area code was created in a split of area code 809, which began permissive dialing 1 July 1996 and ended 1 June 1997.
+The area code was created in a split of area code 809, which had been assigned in the 1960s to all of the Caribbean islands.
+All existing central office codes and telephone numbers were carried from area code 809 to 664, as established.
+A permissive dialing period was conducted from 1 July 1996 to 1 June 1997 during which use of either area code was permitted for calls into the country terminating in previously established central offices.
+Destinations with newly issued central office codes required the new area code.

 A local call within Montserrat is dialed with seven digits.
-A call from another North American Numbering Plan country (such as the United States or Canada) requires dialing the long-distance acces code (1) the NPA code and the seven-digit phone number.
+A call from another North American Numbering Plan country (such as the United States or Canada) requires dialing the long-distance access code (1), the NPA code, and the seven-digit telephone number.

-At one time the small island of Montserrat used only using four-digit phone numbers internally, as the first three digits after the former 809 area code were the same for everyone (491).
+At one time the small island of Montserrat used only four-digit telephone numbers internally, as the first three digits after the former 809 area code were the same for everyone (491).
 As of May 2011, Montserrat has seven-digit numbers beginning with 236, 349, 410, 411, 412, 413, 415, 491, 492, 493, 494, 495, 496, 664, and 724.